 Although this is a relatively new material, it has also been used by Kelly Slater’s Outerknown, Levi Strauss & Co. and Gucci.
-Aquafil also recently teamed up with Stella McCartney, whose Falabella Go bags will now use the Econyl yarn.
+Aquafil also recently teamed up with Stella McCartney, whose Stella Star and Falabella bags use the Econyl yarn.

 Econyl Research & Development

 The development of Econyl was no small feat, even though Aquafil had been producing Nylon 6 for 40 years.
 Considerable persistence and clear vision were required to bring this recycled product to the business-to-business market.
 Although it seems that sourcing waste would be easy, it presented some difficulty.